paddycarver/git-now-playing/README.md

 }

 # this block is optional
-# if not set, output gets written to $HOME/.config/gitmessage
+# if not set, output when running as a daemon gets written to
+# $HOME/.config/gitmessage
 output {
   path = "/path/where/file/containing/now/playing/track/should/be/written.txt"
 }